magoo/risk-measurement/content/en/docs/estimation/strategy.md

 research since the [1900s](https://www.google.com/books/edition/The_Journal_of_Philosophy_Psychology_and/-zWCoyAWHjMC?hl=en&gbpv=1&dq=%22absurdity+test%22&pg=PA415&printsec=frontcover).

 ## Inside and Outside Views
+An outside view looks at a specific situation as a frequently occurring pattern with a base rate.
+An inside view inspects why a specific situation is an exception from the norm.
+Balancing these views can offer a rational approach to understanding the probability of an event occurring.

-Tetlock's books frequently visit the concept of inside and outside views.
+[Tetlock's](https://g.co/kgs/npHyBC) [books](https://g.co/kgs/TTFNFR) heavily visit the concept of inside and outside views.
 Let's assume we are measuring how often we'll suffer a major data breach.

-**Outside View:** How often do companies in this sector suffer major data breaches?
+**Outside View:** How often do companies in my sector suffer major data breaches?
-**Inside View:** What makes this company different than the rest?
+**Inside View:** What makes my company different than the rest?

-This approach to the problem allows you to consider the measurement as a prior and posterior issue.
-Immediately jumping to an inside view may cause you to focus on vulnerabilities and risks that are recently discussed, rather than how frequently threats may arrive to exploit them.
-Without that in mind, all your risks may seem like imminent problems.
+An outside view may help regulate any instinct to panic over your risk findings.
+An inside view gives you the opportunity to compare them to how often they may be compromised in the wild.